paolodelfino/llm-from-scratch/README.md

 * **`Linear`**: A custom linear layer.
 * **`Softmax`**: A custom softmax implementation.
 * **`CrossEntropyLoss`**: A custom cross-entropy loss function.

+The Transformer model in this repository is a decoder-only model, similar to the architecture of models like GPT.
+It is designed for language modeling tasks.
+The key architectural features are:

+* **Pre-Normalization:** The model uses RMSNorm for layer normalization, which is applied *before* the attention and feed-forward layers.
+This leads to more stable training compared to post-normalization.
+* **SwiGLU Activation:** The feed-forward network uses the SwiGLU (Swish-Gated Linear Unit) activation function, which has been shown to improve performance in language models.
+* **Rotary Position Embedding (RoPE):** Instead of traditional positional embeddings, this model uses RoPE to incorporate positional information by rotating the query and key vectors in the attention mechanism.
+This is a more effective way to handle long sequences.

 ### Tokenizer (`llm/bpe_tokenizer.py`)